ACCOMMODATION

 Challenging up-and-down hike into the Valley Ascencio, the first part of the climb to the Torres del Paine Towers.

-Refugio Chileno has shared bedrooms, a campground, hot showers and a restaurant.
+Refugio Chileno has a campground, hot showers and a restaurant.

 A difficult and slightly hair-raising climb over giant moraine boulders to the Base of the Towers, the three granite spikes that give the Park its name.
 Torre d'Agonsti stands at 2850m, Torre Central at 2800m and Torre Norte at 2600m.